BIONIChae/git-basic-exercises/README.md

-Hey, my name is Chantel but you can call me Chae.
-Which is pronounced as Shay.x
+Hey, my name is Chantel.
+You can call me Chae (pronounced as Shay) xoxo.
+Pleased to make your acquaintance.
+Have a good one, mate.;)